clemensg/ptxdist/doc/environment.rst

     $ ptxdist select ptxconfigs/any_other_toolchain_def.ptxconfig
     $ ptxdist go

-And of course any additional steps needed to protect or install the toolchain depending on the version.
+This is then followed of course by any additional steps needed to protect or install the toolchain depending on the version.

-All toolchains will be installed side by side architecture dependent into directory
+All toolchains will be installed side by side into architecture dependent directories named

 ::

     /opt/OSELAS.Toolchain-|oselasTCNVendorVersion|/<architecture>

-Different toolchains for the same architecture will be installed side by side version dependent into directory
+Different toolchains for the same architecture will be installed side by side into version dependent directories named

 ::